quartictech/platform/docs/src/quickstart.md

 An example data pipeline is [available on GitHub](https://github.com/quartictech/hello-quartic).
 This code derives several datasets from the example data source.

-If you'd like to run this code, or use it as a starting point for your own pipeline, please fork the repository to your own Github account and connect it to Quartic.
+If you'd like to run this code, or use it as a starting point for your own pipeline, please fork the repository to your own GitHub account and connect it to Quartic.

 ### Connecting a data source